-While that’s the office role and responsibility, the vision and mission I have for this work is really about creating a movement.
+While that’s the official role and responsibility, the vision and mission I have for this work is really about creating a movement.
 A movement that delivers on the promise of public education for all students.
 A movement that pushes back on the impoverished view of education that defines our students success and our success as educators by the average test score of our students and replaces it with one, that believes, the most defining measure of our success as educators and an education system is not what our students know, but who they become in the that is most important.
 A movement, that most importantly, catalyzes others into action towards the cause.

 A movement obviously takes leadership, but as you will see in this quick three-minute TED Talk by Derek Sivers, founder of CD Baby which is the largest seller of independent music on the web, it also takes followship.